What is an Inverter Generator and How Does it Work?

 Inverter

-While inverters can be used in a range of scenarios, the inverted component itself does not create electricity.
+While inverters can be used in a range of scenarios, the inverter component itself does not create electricity.
 Don’t mistake inverters or power converters for inverter generators.
 These are different products with distinct uses.

 What Are The Difference Between Inverter Generators and Standard Generators?